takemobiteam/takemobi-test.github.io/docs/index.md

 ## API Overview

 API calls enable planning staff to make adjustments to plans as needed.
 These API calls can be triggered via the client's interface for staff, e.g. via buttons in a web portal that shows the Trips.
+While in many cases API calls are used on the date of travel, they can also be used in advance of the date of travel as needed.

 ### Example API Use Cases